Last Updated on April 4, 2021 by Dani

 Dani took just (just) over 13,000 pictures over the last year – an average of over 1,000 photos per month.
 Surprisingly, this is less than last year, when she snapped 15,437 pictures.

-Budget – How much does a year of travel cost?
+Digital nomad travel budget – How much does a year of travel cost?

 Budgeting is not something that comes easily to us, but damn if Dani isn’t diligent about tracking our spending.
 This year we started using the TrailWallet app, which helps us keep track of and categorize every single peso, rupee, dollar and pound we spend each day and categorize it to see what areas make the biggest dent in our bank accounts.